 Dr. Michael Robinson

-Mr. Bawcum has been the creative force behind many beloved performances of the Redcoat Marching Band and Georgia Football traditions.
+Dr. Bawcum has been a creative force behind many beloved performances and traditions of the Redcoat Marching Band and Georgia Football.
 He was a key member of the inaugural UGA Spirit Committee that developed the Dawg Walk.
 He designed the celebrated post-9/11 tribute by the Redcoat Band.
-He was the first Redcoat show designer to form The Arch in a Redcoat Band show.
 He created the “Angel Tag” version of “Glory to Georgia” by fusing existing Tom Wallace arrangements into the modern signal of Bulldog victory.
-He also conceived and implemented the “Larry Munson Battle Hymn” tradition in the Redcoat Band Pregame Show, along with composing Mr. Munson’s now legendary spoken celebration of the past and future of Georgia Football.
-This production, which builds upon Jeff Simmons’ arrangement of the UGA school song, is among the presentations that incorporate live marching band and pre-recorded stadium video and audio.
+He conceived and realized the “Battle Hymn of the Bulldog Nation” segment of the football pregame show, along with composing the late Larry Munson’s now legendary spoken celebration of the past and future of Georgia Football.
+This production, which builds upon Jeff Simmons’ arrangement of the UGA school song, is unique in its integration of pre-recorded stadium video and audio, amplified trumpet solo, and live band performance.
 It was recently voted “Greatest Georgia Football Tradition” by Georgia fans.

-Mr. Bawcum is an active composer and arranger for marching and concert bands.
+Dr. Bawcum is an active composer and arranger for marching and concert bands.
 His conducting, arranging, and/or performing work can also be found on commercial recordings by such artists as Band of Horses, Half Dozen Brass Band, and Modern Skirts.
 He has also served as producer, associate producer, or editor for seven recordings on the Mark, Summitt, and Naxos labels.

-Mr. Bawcum’s professional affiliations include the National Band Association, Georgia Music Educators Association, National Association for Music Education, College Band Directors National Association, Pi Kappa Lambda, Phi Mu Alpha, and Kappa Kappa Psi (Honorary).
+Dr. Bawcum’s professional affiliations include the National Band Association, Georgia Music Educators Association, National Association for Music Education, College Band Directors National Association, Pi Kappa Lambda, Phi Mu Alpha, and Kappa Kappa Psi (Honorary).